 Average revenue per paying user (ARPPU) is a non-GAAP metric used to assess the average revenue generated from a paying customer.
 Although similar to average revenue per user (ARPU), the fundamental difference with ARPPU is that the calculation of the metric only involves active paying customers and not the company’s entire customer base.
-Average revenue per paying user is used to assess the profitability of paying customers and the company’s revenue-generating capabilities.
+This metric is used to assess the profitability garnered from each paying customer and the company’s revenue-generating capabilities.

 Formula for Average Revenue Per Paying User

 The formula for average revenue per paying user is as follows:

 - Total revenue is the total revenue generated over the desired measurement period.

 - Average number of paying users is the average number of users that pay for the service and/or good over the desired measurement period.

 - If the measurement period is just one day, it is called average revenue per paying daily active user (ARPPDAU).